ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 {: #tutorial_prov_lite_1}

-The **Lite** plan allows you to provision a {{site.data.keyword.lakehouse_full}} instance that is free to use, with limits on capacity (2000 Resource Units), and features for a time frame of 30 days.
+The **Lite** plan allows you to provision an {{site.data.keyword.lakehouse_full}} instance that is free to use, with limits on capacity (2000 Resource Units), and features for a time frame of 30 days.
 You can use the account to explore and familiarize yourself with {{site.data.keyword.lakehouse_short}}.
 For more information about the features and limitations of Lite plan, see [Lite plan](watsonxdata?topic=watsonxdata-pricing-plans-1#limitations-lite){: external}.
 {: shortdesc}